Orgfet/CS_QRCODE/readme.md

-# A QR Code generator for a Univerity Project.
+# A QR Code generator for a University Project.

+### When finished can be used to hoast a local QR Code generator

 ## Made by Orgfet